tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 > _request_ - The request to get the session id cookie from.

+__public void setSessionIdFromRequestCookie(CookieTool.CookieReader cookieReader)__

+Sets the session id from a cookie in the specified request.

+_Parameters_

+> _cookieReader_ - The cookie reader to get the session id cookie from.

 __public void saveSessionIdOnResponse(HttpServletResponse response)__

 Saves the current session id on the specified response.